simphotonics/generic_enum/generic_enum_builder/README.md

 Include [`generic_enum_builder`][generic_enum_builder] and [`build_runner`][build_runner] as *dev_dependencies*.

-A step-by-step guide on how to build a generic enumeration is provided [here].
+A step-by-step guide on how to configure the builder is provided at [https://pub.dev/packages/generic_enum#usage](https://pub.dev/packages/generic_enum#usage).

 ## Examples